cantools/cantools/README.rst

 .. code-block:: text

-   $ cantools generate_c_source tests/files/dbc/motohawk.dbc
+   $ cantools generate_c_source --infile=tests/files/dbc/motohawk.dbc -- tests/files/code_templates/utils.c tests/files/code_templates/utils.h
+   Successfully generated motohawk_utils.c.
-   Successfully generated motohawk.h and motohawk.c.
+   Successfully generated motohawk_utils.h.

-See `motohawk.h`_ and `motohawk.c`_ for the contents of the generated files.
+See `motohawk_utils.h`_ and `motohawk_utils.c`_ for the contents of the generated files.
+The output filename is constructed from the basename of the provided database and the template file(s).
+The database name is a prefix and the template names(s) are added as a suffix.

 In the next example we use ``--database-name`` to set a custom namespace for all generated types, defines and functions.
 The output